bitshares/bitshares-ui/trollbox/README.md

 This is a very simple server using peerjs-server to provide a centralized connection point for trollbox peer discovery.

-To get started, simply use the following commands:
+To get started, simply type the following commands:

 ```
 npm install
 npm install -g forever
-npm install -g nodemon
 npm start
 ```

 By default this will launch a server on port 9000, without SSL.
 If you're using SSL or would like to modify the port, edit config.js.
+The SSL is `not` necessary if you're using a reverse proxy as described below for nginx.

 ## Nginx reverse proxy
-In order to use Nginx for SSL, you need to add the following proxy location to your nginx.conf file in your SSL server block:
+In order to use Nginx as a reverse proxy, you need to add the following proxy location to your nginx.conf file in your server block.
+To use with SSL, simply add this in your SSL server block.

 ```
  location ~ /trollbox/? {